ekxtz/personal-website/README.md

 Due to this proj   i understood how to do a different things like creating a pages and use load balancer .
 With ai and youtube .
 But i have a lot of question about yaml file the parametres and syntaxis  - i need more time for understanding  this process .
 I hope in future i will understand it .
 I have a lot of plans to watch ADVIT VIDEO
-WITH CI CD ON GITHUB ACTIONS AND JENKINS.
+WITH CI CD ON GITHUB ACTIONS AND JENKINS. i understood about WIF .
+THIS IS NOT RIGHT WAY FOR THIS TASK BUT I TRIED TO USE KEYS TOO .
+I HAD AN ERROR  .BECAUSE THE LACK OF KNOWLIDGE